Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This display also has great viewing angles and boasts a decent 98% coverage of the sRGB gamut for accurate color reproduction.
 Its thin bezels add a lot to its sleek design, and its stand has a relatively small footprint compared to the monitor’s size.
 It also has a relatively low 5ms response time, and its large screen size makes it great for improving productivity.

-Like all monitors, including the finest 40-inch computer monitors, a 38-inch monitor is a device that connects directly to your computer or laptop so you can see what you’re doing while using your computer.
+Like all monitors, including the finest 40-inch computer monitors, a great 38″ monitor is a device that connects directly to your computer or laptop so you can see what you’re doing while using your computer.
 Monitors connect to your computer using a display cable like an HDMI or DisplayPort cable.
+However, if you don’t have an HDMI port or DisplayPort, you might want to find some of the best 38 inch monitors that have a VGA or DVI port.

 Computer monitors commonly use a variety of different display technology to reproduce the images and information coming from your computer.
 We’ll discuss these further in this guide, but most 38-inch monitors are either LCD or LED displays that use an IPS panel, much as you’ll find in our write-up of the Alienware 1900R.

 When it comes to core functionality and purpose, 38-inch monitors are no different than traditional monitors.
-They simply perform the function of displaying information from your computer so you can clearly see what you’re doing.
+They simply display information from your computer so you can clearly see what you’re doing.
+Now, there may be better options if you buy a high-end 38 inch gaming monitor, as these tend to have better specs for gamers.

 However, there are some stark differences between 38-inch monitors and most other displays.
 For starters, virtually all 38-inch monitors are considered ultrawide monitors.
 This means they offer a 21:9 ultrawide aspect ratio, which means you get a lot more width than a standard display.